Baby measles is very common. Sister Lilian explains what signs and symptoms to look out for.

-Roseola infantum is mostly called baby measles.
-It is a contagious viral baby illness, a bit like the other contagious childhood illnesses, and is often mistaken for either measles (Rubeola) or German measles (Rubella).
+Baby measles is a contagious viral baby illness, a bit like the other contagious childhood illnesses, and is often mistaken for either measles (Rubeola) or German measles (Rubella).
 Babies usually contract it between six months and two years (more commonly in the first year), whereas measles and German measles are more likely to occur in older toddlers, pre-schoolers or pre-adolescent children.
-Roseola is harmless and parents don’t have to be concerned.

 Symptoms of baby measles

-- Baby’s temperature peaks to very high levels with Roseola, often tipping the mercury at 39C and 39.5C.
-After about three days, the fever suddenly breaks and at about the same time, a fine pink rash erupts over baby’s torso and just encroaches onto the upper arms and thighs.
+- Your little one’s temperature peaks to very high levels with Roseola, often tipping the mercury at 39°C and 39.5°C. After about three days, the fever suddenly breaks and at about the same time, a fine pink rash erupts over your baby’s torso and just encroaches onto the upper arms and thighs.

 - All symptoms of the rash and irritability should clear within about five to seven days of eruption of the rash.

 There’s no real treatment for baby measles, but use these tips to keep your child’s fever under control:

 - Undress your baby and keep only his vest and nappy on.

 - Cool the room by opening all the windows and switch a fan on.
 Don’t put your little one in a draft though.